 living conditions.
 Who always kept up and never shed hope for the good in the world.
 One day

 The film’s title is to reflect this.
 Whilst the German “Ja” (stands for “yes”) in the title is meant as encouragement, the Russian reading, where “Ja” means “I”, emphasises Andrei’s confident attitude towards the world.

 Also, the film offers rare insights into the life of a lovable and unjustly almost forgotten country in the heart of Europe, Belarus.

 Reinhard P. Jung is with us since the very beginning, acting as producer and constant idea provider.
 With the collective Sinie Gory around Dzianis Kudraucau having joined the project, a highly experienced and motivated team is currently editing over 55 hours of video and audio material in order to create a 70-minute documentary.

-We plan to finish editing in summer/ early autumn 2017.
+We finish editing January 2018.
 Subsequently, we plan to show our documentary at selected European festivals and roll it out to art house cinemas.
 We are funding this project on our own, we are still looking for supporters.
 Become a part of our project on Facebook, we look forward to your feedback.